A place at dOCUMENTA (13)

 19 November 2012

-Nine students from the Mainz Academy of Arts took part in the dOCUMENTA (13) exhibition.
+Nine students from the Mainz Academy of Fine Arts took part in the dOCUMENTA (13) exhibition.
 Professor Andrea Büttner was the driving force behind the initiative.
 She arranged that her students from Johannes Gutenberg University Mainz (JGU) were invited to serve as artistic assistants to Canadian Gareth Moore at one of the world's leading exhibitions of contemporary art.

 A narrow path leads through a small forest, with dead vegetation lining the way to a unique village: "A Place Near the Buried Canal" is what artist Gareth Moore calls his installation.
 The Canadian artist has created huts, two museums, and a guest house from trash and all manner of found materials.
 Wooden paths wind through his refuge in Kassel's Karlsaue Park.
 This is his contribution to dOCUMENTA (13).

-Yet anyone looking to explore the village will first have to pass the two students from the Mainz Academy of Arts – and a donations can, welded together from an old tin and the spout of a watering can.
+Yet anyone looking to explore the village will first have to pass the two students from the Mainz Academy of Fine Arts – and a donations can, welded together from an old tin and the spout of a watering can.
 "Visitors had to donate a coin," explains Frieda Nastold.
 "And they had to hand in their cell phones and cameras."
 Nadya Kim remembers the reactions to this: "Some were really quite furious about it, really angry."

 A Place Near the Buried Canal